Hrishhill/Metacrafter-solidity-token-Erc-20/README.md

 The **FanToken** contract provides a solid foundation for token management on the Avalanche blockchain.
 By leveraging OpenZeppelin’s **ERC20** and **Ownable** contracts, it ensures a secure, standard-compliant implementation of essential token functionalities, including minting, transferring, and burning.

-For further details, please refer to the Solidity documentation and OpenZeppelin contracts.

----

-Feel free to adjust any details as needed!